Flex Tape has been shown to work effectively in a variety of situations. However, for best results, it should be applied the correct way.

 1. Measure and cut, we recommend using a razor blade.

 2. Clean surface of any dirt or oil.

 4. Press firmly to apply, removing any air pockets.

-We recommend cutting Flex Tape with a razor blade and make it the correct size before applying it.
-You can also use scissors, but after several cuts the adhesive in Flex Tape may affect the scissors ability to cut.
-To clean the Flex Tape adhesive off of a surface, we offer a Flex Tape remover that makes it easy to remove.
+Use a razor blade instead of scissors when you can.
+After several cuts the super-thick adhesive in Flex Tape may affect the scissors ability to cut.
+To clean the Flex Tape adhesive off of scissors or other surfaces, we offer a Flex Tape remover that makes it easy to remove.

 Flex Tape works on most surfaces, including: acyrlic, metal, steel, copper, aluminium, wood, ceramic, porcelain, tile, glass, rubber, fiberglass, stucco, plaster, stone, cement, concrete, drywall, EPDM roofs, some plastics, fabrics, vinyls and more.

 Flex Tape may not work on some siliconized surfaces, greasy surfaces, water-repellent surfaces, or surfaces with harsh chemicals present (acids, mineral spirits, acetone, etc.)

 Please note that Flex Tape is only recommended for normal hydrostatic pressure.
 It is not meant to withstand high pressure, such as a pressurized pipe or engine machinery.

 It is also a good idea to apply Flex Tape to both the inside and outside of a container when possible.
 For example, with an above ground pool with a leak, apply a piece of Flex Tape to the inside first, then place another piece of Flex Tape to the exterior.

 Using Flex Tape on a Hose